COGNIMANEU/pilot03-service-job-card-extractor/README.md

 1. Processing PDF documents containing job information
 2. Detecting and reading barcodes (particularly those starting with "J")
 3. Performing OCR (Optical Character Recognition) on text regions
-4. Identifying job numbers and operations
+4. Identifying job numbers, quantities, delivery dates, and operations
 5. Generating structured JSON data from the extracted information

 The tool provides both command-line interface and programmatic access, with options to save processing artifacts such as annotated images and intermediate data.